GHR Education Quick Apply Search Jobs Log In

 Medication and Treatment Administration

-Skills Needed for Med-Surg Nursing
+Essential Skills for Med-Surg Nursing Success

-What to Expect in a Medical-Surgical Role
+What to Expect Working in Med-Surg Nursing

 To become a med-surg nurse, you must first become a registered nurse.
 That means getting an associate degree in nursing (ADN) or a bachelor of science in nursing (BSN) and passing your NCLEX-RN for licensure.
 This allows you to begin working in med-surg, but you can continue your education to earn certifications and focus on a specialty.